PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Understanding Coast Guard Requirements

-A PFD with significant damage doesn't meet Coast Guard requirements.
+A PFD with significant damage doesn't meet USCG approved standards for legal compliance.
+Understanding how life jackets work helps you recognize why fabric integrity is crucial for buoyancy.
 During a safety check last year at Canyon Lake, I watched marine patrol issue citations for damaged PFDs.
 To maintain your pfd in good condition for legal compliance:

 • Maintains proper buoyancy (should float you with chin above water)

-The officer explained that even a patched PFD might not pass inspection if the repair looks questionable.
+The officer explained that even a patched PFD might not pass inspection if the repair looks questionable or if the damage was extensive before patching.
+For complete compliance requirements, check current state regulations as they may have additional provisions beyond federal standards.

 Preventing Future PFD Damage

 Good pfd maintenance prevents most tears.
-Here's my routine that's kept my current PFD pristine for 3 years:
+Here's my routine that's kept my current PFD pristine for 3 years despite heavy use.
+Prevention is far easier than repair, and proper care extends the functional life of your safety equipment significantly.

 Storage Best Practices

-• Hang on wide hangers (wire hangers cause stress points)
+• Hang on wide hangers (wire hangers create stress points that deform foam)

 Regular Inspection Schedule